voidfiles/ci-presentation/presentation.md

 - 1 engineer (me)

 <div class="notes">
 The core value propositon of All Day was something that I had been preparing for for a number of years.
-I shared a vision with the founders, and had a strong plan for how to build all the tools that were were goign to need.
+I shared a vision with the founders, and had a strong vison for how to build all the tools that were were goign to need.

-It was a tall order.
+It was still a tall order, though.

 ...
 Go over the bullit points.
 </div>